ClockWorkCosmos/JabberWocky/README.md

 Encrypt / decrypt files using an extension of Caesar's Cipher called Vigenere Cipher; Generate random, create custom, or import keys for encryption / decryption

+Observed error during testing :
+  * Certain characters with ASCII values less than 40, in combination with certain keys, may result in error during the decryption process in which the ASCII value falls out of range.

 Required modules / libraries:
 1. Random
 2. Time